In this article

 Cookies can be an incredibly useful source of actionable information for businesses.
 They’re not all bad.
 Some are essential—without them, your website can’t function properly.
 Strictly necessary cookies are exempted from privacy laws and can load with or without the user’s consent.

 The other categories of cookies—analytics, marketing (also known as advertising or targeting), and functionality (also known as personalization)—are more complicated and require informed consent.
-The cookie policy is there to provide users with information on what these cookies do.
+The cookie policy is there to provide users with information on what these cookies or similar technologies do.

-A good place to start is by conducting a data protection impact assessment (DPIA), which is recommended under many legislations such as the GDPR.
+A good place for website owners to start is by conducting a data protection impact assessment (DPIA), which is recommended under many privacy laws like the GDPR.
 This risk assessment audit can help you identify, analyze, and minimize the privacy risks that come with collecting, processing, using, storing, and sharing user data.
 DPIAs are mandatory under certain conditions, which your use of cookies may or may not meet, but it’s still a good idea to conduct one just to get a sense of the risks posed by collecting/processing consumer information and to identify ways to minimize those risks.

 Here are some things your policy should touch on: